BradleyCulley/bradleyculley.github.io/_posts/2023-11-4-complete-nepali.md

 ---
 <p>
-I read this in around the summer of 2011.
+I read Complete Nepali in around the summer of 2011.
 Listened to the audio on the accompanying CDs.
 The audio was great: realistic mock conversations on a range of topics.
 The voice actors are all native speakers.
 They also speak significantly slower than normal speech.
 I found that speed adjustment particularly helpful with picking out individual words from a given sentence.
 </p>